jbsimple/simple-patches/readme.md

 - On product and item pages; Added a popups check message on above button hover.
 - On product and item pages; Added a 'copy to clipboard' button to copy unique identifier code for photo filenames.
 - On product and item pages; Added a delete all images button.
+- On product and item pages; Modified the image list to be an actual list instead of a grid.
 - On product pages; On all ASIN inputs, a link is generated under the input field to go to the ASIN on Amazon.
 - On item pages; CSS change to increase the maximum height of the inventory table.
 - On listing page; A warning for when the GTIN is invalid and needs to be regenerated before going to the last step.
 (12 chars error)